huyoujinlab/scRCAT-seq/data_processing/README.md

 # Description

-The pipeline is used to process the scCAT-seq data to identify TSSs/TESs of transcripts based on random forests (RF) model.
-With the model trained on the dataset derived from human embryonic stem cells, for which TSSs and TESs are well annotated in the `FANTOM5` database and `PolyA_DB` respectively, the pipeline can be used to identify authentic transcript boundaries (TSSs and TESs) for cells and species with scCAT-seq data.
+The pipeline is used to process the scRCAT-seq data to identify TSSs/TESs of transcripts based on random forests (RF) model.
+With the model trained on the dataset derived from human embryonic stem cells, for which TSSs and TESs are well annotated in the `FANTOM5` database and `PolyA_DB` respectively, the pipeline can be used to identify authentic transcript boundaries (TSSs and TESs) for cells and species with scRCAT-seq data.
 Alternatively, users can use their own training datasets to train the model, which can then be used to identify TSSs/TESs from their own dataset.
 The pipeline can calculate the accuracy to identify authentic TSSs/TESs, and identify novel TSSs and TESs, novel genes for single cells.
 The number of alternative TSSs/TESs, and major TSS and major TES of each gene can also be identified.

 # System requirements